Deltares/hydromt/docs/user_guide/terminology.rst

 ==============================  ======================================================================================
 Term                            Explanation
 ==============================  ======================================================================================
 Attributes                      direct properties of a model, such as root or crs.
-They can be called when using hydroMT from python.
+They can be called when using HydroMT from python.
 Basemaps                        basic maps representing the model schematization/grid (usually DEM at the model resolution).
 This is the first thing HydroMT
                                 prepares when building a model from a region argument.
 Command Line Interface (CLI)    high-level interface to HydroMT *build*, *update* and *clip* methods.